gholler-sopra/hydrator-plugins/transform-plugins/docs/UnionSplitter-splittertransform.md

     | item  | long                  |
     +===============================+

-If a record contains a StructuredRecord with the itemMeta schema for the 'item' field, it will be emitted to the 'itemMeta' port with output schema:
+If a record contains a StructuredRecord with the itemMeta schema for the 'item' field, it is emitted to the 'itemMeta' port with the following output schema:

     +===============================+
     | name  | type                  |